 - you live or work in an area which isn’t locked down

 - you can’t work because you’re unable to cross into or out of the lockdown area.

 You can check your visa details and conditions, including your right to work in Australia, using the Department of Home Affairs VEVO system.

 You must also meet any rules for the COVID-19 health order that affected you.
 These may be different, depending on the circumstances for each location or movement restriction.

 Recognised events are COVID-19 lockdowns, hotspots or periods of restricted movement.

 A hotspot is an area of COVID-19 local transmission declared by the Chief Medical Officer.
 The Department of Health website lists the current hotspots.
-A state or territory’s COVID-19 hotspot declaration automatically ends when the state or territory reaches 80% fully vaccinated.

 A full day of your usual work is what you were scheduled to work but could not because of a restricted movement order.
 This includes not being able to attend a full time, part time or casual shift of less than 8 hours.

 You usually need to be an Australian resident to get a payment from us.
 We explain how we define an Australian resident.